 By calling out the ‘slut-shaming’ she received from male parliamentarians, Senator and En Garde author Sarah Hanson-Young sparked a national conversation about sexism in politics.
 So, what happens when women work together to make change?
-Kate Wild explores the topic with Sarah Hanson-Young, Accidental Feminist author Jane Caro, Future Women Editor-in-Chief Jamila Rizvi and author Sam George-Allen, author of Witches, in an exploration of workplaces, industries and social groups that dismantles the myth of female isolation.
+Kate Wild explores the topic with Sarah Hanson-Young, Accidental Feminist author Jane Caro, and author of Witches Sam George-Allen, in an exploration of workplaces, industries and social groups that dismantles the myth of female isolation.

 Sarah Hanson-Young (Australian)

 In 2007 Sarah Hanson-Young became the youngest woman ever to be elected to the Australian parliament.
 With over a decade in politics as a Greens Senator, Sarah is now a leading voice for progressive change.
 Her essay En-Garde was published in 2018.

 Sam George-Allen is a writer and musician based in Tasmania.
 Her work has been published in The Lifted Brow, LitHub, Scum, Kill Your Darling, Stilts, Overland and The Suburban Review, among others.
 She has been shortlisted for the Qantas Spirit of Youth Award, the Scribe Non-Fiction Prize for Young Writers, and the Queensland Premier’s Young Publishers and Writers Award.
 Witches: What Women Do Together is her first book.

 Jane Caro (Australian)